 We host several different types of training and workshops to improve clinicians’ skills in shared decision making.
 Training focus on important aspects of engaging in a successful shared decision making conversation, such as risk communication skills, patient engagement, and using decision support tools during a care visit.

-The SDM Process Survey measures how well providers are engaging patients in shared decision making.
+The SDM Process Scale measures how well providers are engaging patients in shared decision making.
 The survey is patient-reported and has been endorsed by the National Quality Forum as a PRO-PM (measure #2962).